karimabuseer/karimabuseer/README.md

 # Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.

 # Hello there! 👋
-Hello there!
 I'm Karim, a passionate software engineer from London.
 The midwife who delivered me declared I'd be a gigantic nerd to my mother, and happily, she was proven correct.

 I believe in the power of technology to transform lives, and the world in an equitable way.
 I'm thrilled by software that can help us tackle some of the world's biggest challenges, and focus every moment I have on upskilling as a developer.